pastadudes/colorando/README.md

 hewo :3 welcome to colorando's source code

-warning: i dont use rojo so you gotta depend on the rbxl file pull requests are NEEDED cuz i cant code luau well cuh
+### pull requests are NEEDED cuz i cant code luau well cuh

-anyways the reason why i decided to make a new repo was because i cant code and i code like shit and thats it have fun and please dont use for malicious purposes.
+anyways the reason why i decided to make a new repo was because i cant code and i code like shit and thats it have fun and PLEASE dont use for malicious purposes.

+alot of the code is from Open Flood Test: <https://www.roblox.com/games/2957980554/Open-Flood-Test>